 top of page

-Ellen Berrey, PhD, is Associate Professor of Sociology at the University of Toronto and an affiliated scholar of the American Bar Foundation.
+Ellen Berrey, PhD, is Associate Professor of Sociology at the University of Toronto.
+She also is an affiliated scholar of the American Bar Foundation and a faculty affiliate of DAIR (Distributed AI Research Institute).
 Her research explores the cultural dynamics of race and racism, law, organizations, and social movements.

 Her first book, The Enigma of Diversity: The Language of Race and the Limits of Racial Justice (University of Chicago Press 2015) was awarded the 2016 Herbert Jacob Book Prize of the Law & Society Association, the 2016 Distinguished Book Award of the American Sociological Association (ASA) Sociology of Law section, and the 2016 Mary Douglas Book Prize Honorable Mention of the ASA Sociology of the Culture section.
 You can read about it in the New Yorker.
 Her Salon article, "Diversity Is for White People," has been shared on social media more than 33,000 times.